SSD Benefits Application Timeline: What to Expect

 Most SSD applicants wait 3-5 months before hearing a decision on their claim.
 If you have a terminal illness or condition on the Compassionate Allowances List (CAL), your review time is much faster.
 In 2016, the SSA reviewed CAL list and Quick Disability Determination (QDD) claims in 18.5 days, on average.
 If the examiner can’t make a decision with available medical records, you must undergo a consultative exam (CE) instead.
 When this happens, it can add 1-2 months to your SSD claim’s review time.

-Step 3: First Payment Arrives After Your SSD Claim’s Approved
+Step 3: First Payment Arrives After Your SSD Claim Is Approved

-Step 4: If Your Claim’s Denied, You Have 60 Days to Appeal
+Step 4: If Your Claim Is Denied, You Have 60 Days to Appeal

-You must appeal within 60 days after your denial letter arrives in the mail.
-Otherwise, you’ll have to start the whole SSD application process over from scratch.
+You must appeal for SSD benefits within 60 days after your denial letter arrives in the mail.
+Otherwise, you’ll have to start the whole SSD application process over from scratch with a new disability examiner.
 In most states, your first appeal is called “reconsideration” and it takes 77 days, on average, to process.

-Step 5: Scheduling an ALJ Hearing in Court
+Step 5: Scheduling an Administrative Law Judge (ALJ) Hearing in Court

 If the SSA denies your first appeal, you have another 60 days to dispute that decision.
 However, an ALJ hearing can take 6-12 months to schedule before a judge.
 The soonest most SSD claimants can plead their case at an ALJ hearing is two years after they first applied.